Owning HIV: Young adults & the fight ahead

 Meet the young advocates who are helping us spread the word

 Yonce Jones is a transgender woman who grew up between foster homes, and now seeks to educate and inspire others through her life experiences.
 In her role as a Peer Empowerment Leader she helped to empower and led Harlem United clients in civic engagement and public education. - Yonce Jones, HIV and Trans activist, and Certified PrEP Navigator

-Cameron Kinker is the Program and Communications Manager for Prevention Access Campaign and the U=U Campaign.
+Cameron Kinker is the Director, U.S. Programs for Prevention Access Campaign and the U=U Campaign.
 He is HIV-negative and strongly believes in the necessity of educating other seronegative individuals about U=U. Seronegative means that a person does not have detectable HIV antibodies - Cameron Kinker, Prevention Access Campaign

 Deondre Moore was diagnosed with HIV at the age of nineteen.
 He has since dedicated himself to the promotion of peer and community HIV education and prevention, working in community outreach in his home state of Texas and across the U.S. with leading advocacy and pharmaceutical organizations. - Deondre Moore, Prevention Access Campaign